gobwas/articles/instrumenting-go-components.en.md

 related to component's _functionality_ changes.
 In other words such design does violate the [SRP principle][wikipedia:srp].

-What if you share your code across multiple programms?
-What if you even don't control the consumers of your code at all (and to be honest I suggest to treat _every_ package as it reused by unknown number of programms, even if in reality it is only one that yours).
+What if you share your code across multiple programs?
+What if you even don't control the consumers of your code at all (and to be honest I suggest treating _every_ package as it reused by unknown number of programs, even if in reality it is only one that yours).

-All of this questions point to a design mistake that we made earlier:
+All of these questions point to a design mistake that we made earlier:

 > We must not assume which instrumentation methods user will want to use with
 > our component.